-When I first heard about Marshawn skipping mandatory OTA's, threatening a holdout, and floating rumors of retirement (I don't buy it for a second) I will admit that I was a bit surprised.
+When I first heard about Marshawn threatening to skip mandatory OTA's, holdout, and floating rumors of retirement (I don't buy it for a second) I will admit that I was a bit surprised.
 When you think about it though, it makes perfect sense.

-On paper, Lynch is the fifth highest paid running back in the NFL and just agreed to his contract two years ago.
+After the signing of Jamaal Charles, Lynch is now the sixth highest paid running back in the NFL and just agreed to his contract two years ago.
 He would seem to be fairly compensated.
 When looking at things from Lynch's perspective, though, the motivation to holdout is logical.
 To my mind it's not necessarily about getting a pay raise but about getting more years and more guaranteed money added to his contract.

 But he has two years remaining, you say.
 Well, yes and no. His contract has two years and $16 million remaining--$7 million this year and $9 million next year.
 Of the $9 million next year, $5.5 million is base salary, $2 million is a roster bonus ($125k/game), and $1.5 million is from a prorated signing bonus.
 What this means is that the Seahawks could cut Marshawn next year and have a cap savings of $7.5 million, with only the portion of the signing bonus being dead money.
 Given his age, wear and tear (with another year tacked on), and potential emergence of Christine Michael, it seems rather unlikely that we would keep Marshawn at that number.

 So, from Lynch's point of view, he has a one year $7 million deal.
 If he waits until next year to try to renegotiate he loses all leverage, which is why this is coming up now.